Contact us to arrange an appointment to discuss the treatment options available for melasma.

-Melasma treatment tends to present some difficulties, since the wrong treatment can actually make the melasma worse.
+Melasma treatment tends to present some difficulties since the wrong treatment can actually make the melasma worse.
 We call this ‘rebound pigmentation’, and it’s even darker than the first round.

 With proper sun protection, melasma can fade on its own, especially when the trigger – pregnancy, birth control – is removed.